GuyEldad/LinuxPersist/README.md

 # LinuxPersist

 **LinuxPersist** is a forensic tool for detecting Linux persistence artifacts across live systems and offline triage collections.
-Built for DFIR and designed to work with any Linux triage output, it supports flexible export formats and includes a live system scan mode for forensic investigation.
+Built for DFIR and designed to work with Linux triage output, it supports flexible export formats and includes a live system scan mode for forensic investigation.

 ## Features